jonathanventura/P1AC/README.md

-# P1AC
+# P1AC: Revisiting Absolute Pose From a Single Affine Correspondence

-P1AC: Revisiting Absolute Pose From a Single Affine Correspondence
+ICCV 2023 (to appear)